-As in previous projects, you can run the project and create particles with the Q and E keys.
+>>HEREAs in previous projects, you can run the project and create particles with the Q and E keys.
 However, notice that the generated particles do not overlap with any of the objects.
 You can even try moving your mouse pointer to within the bounds of one of the RigidShape objects and then type the Q key.
 Notice that in all cases, the particles are generated outside of the shapes.

 You can try typing the 1 key to toggle collisions with the rigid shapes.
 Note that with collisions enabled, the particles somewhat resemble the amber particles from a fire or an explosion where they bounce off the surfaces of RigidShape objects in the scene.
 When collision is toggled off, as you have observed from the previous project, the particles appear to be burning or exploding in front of the other objects.
 In this way, collision is simply another parameter for controlling the integration of the particle system with the rest of the game engine.